phalcon-orphanage/docs/ru/reference/models.rst

         public function beforeSave()
         {
-            //Convert the array into a string
+            // Convert the array into a string
             $this->status = join(',', $this->status);
         }

         public function afterFetch()
         {
-            //Convert the string to an array
+            // Convert the string to an array
             $this->status = explode(',', $this->status);
         }
     }